 Mattresses are typically composed of a memory foam layer and one or two other foam layers.
 The right balance is best achieved with a mattress of 10 inches and above.
 You can regard the recommended standard mattress thickness for memory foam mattresses as 10 and 12 inch.

 Memory Foam Mattress And Body Weight?

 How much you weigh is an important factor in choosing a mattress.
-We have already discussed that 8 inches or less isn’t really adequate for the average body.
+We have already discussed that an 8 inch memory foam mattress or less isn’t really adequate for the average body.
 Similarly on the opposite end, the more you weigh, the thicker you’ll want the mattress to be.

 10 inches is adequate for most people up to 250lbs, but if you tend to be a bit on the heavier side or want the extra thickness then you may prefer a 12 inch.
 And if you are particularly large and heavy, a 14 inch would be better.
 However, do also consider that the thicker the mattress is, the higher it’ll be to climb into bed.